 Portable, Integrated Microscale Sensors (PIMS) for Explosives Detection

-This project seeks to develop portable, integrated, microscale sensors (PIMS) that are suitable for vapor-phase explosives detection.
-The proposed devices are based upon bifurcation-based mass sensing principles, wherein target vapors chemomechanically interact with a functional layer deposited upon an oscillating electromechanical resonator.
-This interaction renders a change in the sensor’s effective mass, eliciting a shift in frequency, and, given that the system is driven into a nonlinear response regime, a marked change in vibration amplitude.
-Because this approach utilizes a nonlinear mechanism and a thresholding technique for sensing, the associated control electronics can be greatly simplified in comparison to more conventional sensor designs, which aids in the development of portable sensors with reduced form factors.
-Additionally, the sensitivity of the system can be widely tuned.
-In prior work by the investigators, which focused on alcohol sensing, bifurcation-based sensors were shown to yield superior performance metrics (i.e. false positive/negative rates, sensitivity, and power consumption metrics) in laboratory environments and compare favorably to their more conventional counterparts.
+The PIMS devices being developed within the context of ALERT are based on so-called bifurcation-based mass sensing principles, wherein vapor-phase target analytes chemomechanically interact with a functional layer (typically a polymer) deposited upon the oscillating surface of a microscale electromechanical resonator.
+This interaction renders a change in the resonator’s effective mass, eliciting a shift in natural frequency and, given that the system is driven into a nonlinear response regime with two stable response branches, a marked change in amplitude.
+Because this approach utilizes a nonlinear mechanism and a threshold technique for sensing, the associated control electronics can be greatly simplified (in comparison to sensors based solely on resonance-shift principles), which significantly aids the development of portable sensors with reduced form factors and favorable power consumption metrics.
+In addition, the sensitivity of the system can be widely tuned, as it is not based solely on the underlying physics of the device.